albar965/littlenavmap-manual/src/en/MENUS.rst

 destination or any other value used in the flight plan name has changed.
 This helps to avoid overwriting LNMPLN files with wrong plans after reversing direction, for example.

-You can disable this behavior in the options dialog on page :ref:`options-files` by unchecking ``Avoid overwriting Flight Plan with not matching departure and destination``.
+You can disable this behavior in the options dialog on page :ref:`options-files` by deselecting ``Avoid overwriting Flight Plan with not matching departure and destination``.

 .. tip::